rust-lang/rfcs/text/0000-eager-macro-expansion.md

 }
 ```

-When a macro invocation is eagerly expanded, to minimize surprise the path
+When a macro invocation `a::b::c!` is eagerly expanded by another invocation
+`foo!` at location `x::y::z`, to minimize surprise the eager path `a::b::c`
-should be resolved against the location of the surrounding invocation (in this
+should be resolved against the location of the surrounding invocation `x::y::z`
-example, we would resolve the eager invocation `super::bar::baz!` against the
+(in this example, we would resolve the eager invocation `super::bar::baz!`
-location `mod foo`, resulting in `mod bar::baz!`).
+against the location `foo`, resulting in `bar::baz!`).

 A future feature may allow expansions to be resolved relative to a different
 path.